tinygo-org/tinygo-site/content/docs/guides/driver-design.md

     - Are some configuration parameters codependent and require calculating?
 Add a method on the `Config` type to set them consistently!
 Adding a `Validation() error` method is also useful during the `func (d *Device) Configure(cfg Config) error` call as well as letting users read the validation logic and understand what is a correct configuration.
 It's a great source for intuition on how the driver works!
 - **Avoid**: Floating point operations.
     - Peripherals rarely work with or return floating point representations of their measurements.
 More often than not you'll find they work with integers.
 There's a reason for this: integer operation hardware is widespread.
 Most small processors do not support floating point operations, and even if they do it is much slower than modern desktop PCs compared with integer operations
-    - There is huge difficulty in working exclusively with integer operations instead of floats.
+    - There is huge difficulty in working exclusively with integer operations instead of floats without losing precision.
 If possible define the API return values of sensors with integers and work internally with floats if that is easier for you.
 This will allow the API to remove the internal floating point bits in the future while not breaking existing users.
 The usage of floats vs integers has been discussed here: https://github.com/tinygo-org/drivers/pull/345

 ### Constrain memory use at compile time

 TinyGo allows for heap allocations and that is a wonderful feature but can also subject embedded Go users to some pain if the drivers they use make heavy use of heap allocations.
 Heap allocations over time can crash your program if memory becomes sufficiently fragmented.
 This is a huge problem for users who want their programs to run a long time.

+Below is a short recap on heap allocations.
+There is also a separate section on this page, see the compiler internal page [Heap Allocations]({{<ref "heap-allocation.md">}}) for a more in depth dive.

 #### Heap allocations: an introduction